InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMP API Specification.md

 In JavaScript, a `parsedSections` object should be a native JS object that maps from the section's API prefix names enumerated [here](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/blob/main/Sections/Section%20Information.md#section-ids) to the section's JS representation according to its spec.
 Each section's is represented as an array of objects, and each object corresponds to a sub-section (segment) in that section.
-Follow [this table](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/blob/main/Core/Consent%20String%20Specification.md#section-encoding) to map each spec's GPP field types to JavaScript native data types.
+Follow this [table of data type mapping](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/blob/main/Core/Consent%20String%20Specification.md#section-encoding) to map each spec's GPP field types to JavaScript native data types.
 For example:
 ```
 {